Mapuche: Civilizing mission discourses and scientific racism

-The events surrounding the wreck of Joven Daniel at the coast of Araucanía in 1849 are considered an "inflexion point" or "point of no return" in the relations between Mapuches and the Chilean state.
+The events surrounding the wreck of Joven Daniel at the coast of Araucanía in 1849 are considered an "inflection point" or "point of no return" in the relations between Mapuches and the Chilean state.
 It cemented views of Mapuches as brutal barbarians and showed in the view of many that Chilean authorities' earlier goodwill was naive.

-There are various recorded instances in the nineteenth century when Mapuches were the subject of civilizing mission discourses by elements of Chilean government and military.
+There are various recorded instances in the nineteenth century when Mapuches were the subject of civilizing mission discourses by elements of the Chilean government and military.
 For example, Cornelio Saavedra Rodríguez called in 1861 for Mapuches to submit to Chilean state authority and "enter into reduction and civilization".
-When the Mapuches were finally defeated in 1883 president Domingo Santa María declared:
+When the Mapuches were finally defeated in 1883 President Domingo Santa María declared:

 After the War of the Pacific (1879–1883) there was a rise of racial and national superiority ideas among the Chilean ruling class.
 It was in this context that Chilean physician Nicolás Palacios hailed the Mapuche "race" arguing from a scientific racist and nationalist point of view.
 He considered the Mapuche superior to other tribes and the Chilean mestizo a blend of Mapuches and Visigothic elements from Spain.
 The writings of Palacios became later influential among Chilean Nazis.

-As result of the Occupation of Araucanía (1861–1883) and the War of the Pacific, Chile had incorporated territories with new indigenous populations.
-Mapuches obtained relatively favourable views as "primordial" Chileans contrasting with other indigenous peoples like the Aymara who were perceived as "foreign elements".
+As a result of the Occupation of Araucanía (1861–1883) and the War of the Pacific, Chile had incorporated territories with new Indigenous populations.
+Mapuches obtained relatively favourable views as "primordial" Chileans contrasting with other Indigenous peoples like the Aymara who were perceived as "foreign elements".

 Contemporary attitudes

-Contemporary attitudes towards Mapuches on the part of non-indigenous people in Chile are highly individual and heterogeneous.
-Nevertheless, a considerable part of the non-indigenous people in Chile have a prejudiced and discriminatory attitude towards Mapuche.
-In a 2003 study it was found that among the sample 41% of people over 60 years old, 35% of people of low socio-economic standing, 35% of the supporters of right-wing parties, 36% of Protestants and 26% of Catholics were prejudiced against indigenous peoples in Chile.
-In contrast, only 8% of those who attended university, 16% of supporters of left-wing parties and 19% of people aged 18–29 were prejudiced.
-Specific prejudices about the Mapuche are that the Mapuches are lazy and alcoholic; to some lesser degree Mapuche are sometimes judged antiquated and dirty.
+Contemporary attitudes towards Mapuches on the part of non-Indigenous people in Chile are highly individual and heterogeneous.
+Nevertheless, a considerable part of the non-Indigenous people in Chile have a prejudiced and discriminatory attitude towards Mapuche.
+In a 2003 study, it was found that among the sample, 41% of people over 60 years old, 35% of people of low socioeconomic standing, 35% of the supporters of right-wing parties, 36% of Protestants, and 26% of Catholics were prejudiced against Indigenous peoples in Chile.
+In contrast, only 8% of those who attended university, 16% of supporters of left-wing parties, and 19% of people aged 18–29 were prejudiced.
+Specific prejudices about the Mapuche are that the Mapuches are lazy and alcoholic; to some lesser degree, Mapuche are sometimes judged antiquated and dirty.

-In the 20th century many Mapuche women migrated to large cities to work as domestic workers (nanas mapuches).
-In Santiago many of these women settled in Cerro Navia and La Pintana.
+In the 20th century, many Mapuche women migrated to large cities to work as domestic workers (nanas mapuches).
+In Santiago, many of these women settled in Cerro Navia and La Pintana.
 Sociologist Éric Fassin has called the occurrence of Mapuche domestic workers a continuation of colonial relations of servitude.

 Historian Gonzalo Vial claimed that the Republic of Chile owes a "historical debt" to the Mapuche.
-The Coordinadora Arauco-Malleco claims to have the goal of a "national liberation" of Mapuche, with their regaining sovereignty over their own lands.
+The Coordinadora Arauco-Malleco claims to have the goal of a "national liberation" of Mapuche, with their regaining sovereignty over their lands.
 Reportedly there is a tendency among female Mapuche activists to reject feminism as they consider their struggle to go beyond gender.